A young woman uses her credit card to get money from an ATM.

 3. A cash advance is a short-term loan that increases the percentage of available credit you’re using, which can impact your credit score.

-While credit cards are widely accepted, you may still find yourself in a bind for cash at times.
+While retailers and service providers widely accept credit cards, you may still find yourself in need of a large amount of cash for merchants who don’t.
 A cash advance lets you use your credit card to withdraw cash at a bank, ATM, credit union, or sometimes by using checks.
-Essentially, you’re borrowing cash against your credit line instead of using your credit card to make a purchase.

 However, there are differences between a cash advance and a credit card purchase.
 Here are some crucial points to consider when weighing whether to take a cash advance.